cruzerngz/remote_file_service/report/main.typ

 = Documentation
 Documentation for this project is included in the report.
 Private code is not included in the documentation.
+Open `./doc/rfs/index.html` in a web browser to view the documentation.

 #figure(
     caption: [Source code overview],